Welcome to MCN's round-up of the bike action at the 2019 Goodwood Festival of Speed.

 The Goodwood Festival of Speed will be celebrating 60 years of Honda motorcycles in 2019 as the headline biking theme.

-This year the famous hillclimb and motoring get-together will take play on July 4-7, with Honda getting their own class at the event in order to show off its rich history in motorbikes.
+The famous hillclimb and motoring get-together will take place this weekend, with Honda getting their own class at the event in order to show off its rich history in motorbikes.

 Bikes range from a 1959 TT animal (above) right up to Marc Marquez’s 2018 MotoGP championship-winning missile.